 my_job.sh, to run

-vasp_std and which is submitted to the queue by typing
+vasp_std and which is submitted to the queue with the command

 The script requests 4 cores using Intel MPI with a runtime of 30 mins and 4 GB of real memory.